vitiral/trfl/README.md

 startup procedure can detect this (by looking at the last `initialized` node being written and it's parent) and correct the problem.

 Appending to `Data` is simply updating the `next` field.
-Similarily, (although probablly rarely) renaming a file/dir by adding to the name operates in the same way.
+Similarly, (although probably rarely) renaming a file/dir by adding to the name operates in the same way.

 Mutating data (non appended) requires rewriting the whole file and updating the